simp/simp-doc/docs/user_guide/HOWTO/Managing_Workstation_Infrastructures.rst

 - pupmod-simp-gnome
 - pupmod-simp-dconf

-The x2go rpm and its dependencies have been included on the SIMP ISO in version 6.3 and later.
-If you are not installing from the ISO you will need to enable the epel repo or download the rpms manually.
+The x2go :term:`RPM` and its dependencies have been included on the SIMP ISO in version 6.3 and later.
+If you are not installing from the ISO you will need to enable the :term:`EPEL` repo or download the RPMs manually.

-To configure the x2go server on a system so it can be accessed remotely add the following in the server node's hiera data:
+To configure the x2go server on a system so it can be accessed remotely add the following in the target node's :term:`Hiera` data:

 .. code-block:: yaml